 Perhaps Trump-world will be Evangelical.
 After all, Trump did ask for the endorsement of Freemason Jerry Falwell, Jr. This would explain why Mitt Romney criticized Trump.
 The Mormons have always thought the king of the world would be one of theirs.
 Now here they are saddled with this fake Evangelical interloper.
 That must really rankle.

-Still, you might think any theological disagreements would have been settled by Freemasonry.
-I guess the oh-so-saved Evangelicals don’t understand the difference between Freemasonry’s god and Christianity’s god.
-As for Mitt Romney, I’m sure it was shocking to see Trump steal his thunder but one hopes he was not actually surprised.
+You might think any theological disagreements between Evangelicals and Mormons would have been settled by Freemasonry, but I guess not.
+I’m sure it was shocking to Romney to see Trump steal his thunder but one hopes he was not actually surprised.
 History is full of royal heirs being banished, murdered, or imprisoned.
 Hey, I have an idea: maybe the real problem is the king-of-the-world nonsense.
 Unfortunately, the Mormon version of the king of the world goes all the way back to Joseph Smith, which is a real dilemma for Mormon believers.
 But will they recognize it as a dilemma?

 Another topic of discussion in which the alternative media is failing us is the border wall.
 When the administration admits that the majority of people crossing the border are going south into Mexico rather than north into the United States, and then continues to prepare for the wall anyway, shouldn’t we be a little suspicious about the true purpose of that wall?
 I’m only mentioning this now because Scott Walker recently proposed a wall on the Canadian border.
-It’s beginning to look as though these walls are meant to keep us in, but the pundits think it’s a funny story about goofy Scott Walker.
+It’s beginning to look as though these walls are meant to keep us in.

 And now we can fully appreciate the Trump administration’s increase of military spending and aggressive actions in other countries.
 If you accept the myths of our culture, either religious or political, you will have to agree that we now seem to have front-row seats for the bad boys’ big unveiling.
 Of course the bad boys won’t see it that way.
 They’re incapable of seeing it that way.
 But believe it or not, I’m not writing this article to make you more depressed.
 All things considered, I believe there is reason to hope.